 - 5. If NBDomainName matches the NetbiosName value of exactly one record in SRs, and that record originates from the TDO!msdsForestTrustInfo attribute, validation succeeds. - 6.
-If NBDomainName matches the NetbiosName value of multiple records in SRs, and none of those records originate from the TDO!msdsForestTrustInfo attribute, validation fails. - 7.
-If NBDomainName matches the NetbiosName value of multiple records in SRs, and one matching record SR originates from the TDO!msdsForestTrustInfo attribute, validation proceeds as follows: - 1.
-If DnsDomainName is non-empty and matches SR!DnsName, and DnsDomainName does not match any other DnsName values in SRs, validation succeeds. - If the LSA_SCANNER_INFO_DISABLE_AUTH_TARGET_VALIDATION flag is set in SR!Flags, validation succeeds. - 3.
+If NBDomainName matches the NetbiosName value of multiple records in SRs, and none of those records originate from the TDO!msdsForestTrustInfo attribute, validation fails. - If NBDomainName matches the NetbiosName value of multiple records in SRs, and one matching record SR originates from the TDO!msdsForestTrustInfo attribute, validation proceeds as follows: - 1.
+If DnsDomainName is non-empty and matches SR!DnsName, and DnsDomainName does not match any other DnsName values in SRs, validation succeeds. - 2.
 Otherwise, validation fails.